I shot my first powwow in 2013 and since then I’ve attended many more. In the process, have learned what gives me the best photographic results.

 • Keep in mind that some of the dances may be a competition.
 I once watched two young girls dance in a winner-take-all competition.
 The girl who won ran to and shook the hand of the girl who she bested.
 It was a touching moment.

-• If you’re attentive, you’ll notice different dancing styles.
+• If you’re attentive you’ll notice different dancing styles and the MC may describe them.
 Dancing is a skill and dancers often attend classes to learn the various dances.
 The dances may look easy, but only because the dancers are experienced.
 For example, stopping at the exact moment the drumming ends requires concentration and experience.

 • Sometimes a blanket will be placed on the ground for donations to the dancers (most often young dancers).
 Please be generous and give a few dollars to support the dancers and their art.